jmk0811/CSE-416-Project-Client/README.md

 2. Users’ points (earned from participating in volunteer works)

 3. Lists of volunteer works and their name, date, theme, holder, vacancy, etc.
-  A.  Each volunteer work data object reference user object to keep track of who have participated in.
+  A.  Each volunteer work data object references the user object to keep track of who has participated.

 4. Metadata of NFTs (can be stored in IPFS)